31core/NarrowWay/doc/NarrowWay specification.typ

 *Mix columns*

-Shift column 1 down one row, shift column 2 down two rows, and shift column 3 down three rows.
+The *Mix columns* step operates on the columns of the state, it cyclically shifts column 1 down one row, shifts column 2 down two rows, and shifts column 3 down three rows.

+The example of 128-bit state:

 $
 mat(b_(1,1), b_(1,2), b_(1,3), b_(1,4);